ewanyonyi/ewanyonyi/README.md

 - 👋 Hello world, I’m @ewanyonyi
-- 👀 I’m interested in Django/Python, React/JavaScript, Laravel/PHP, cloud native apps and Information Security
+- 👀 I’m interested in DesOps/DevSecOps
-- 🌱 I’m currently learning CCNA and Information Security
+- 🌱 I’m currently doing MSc.
+Informmation Security and Digital Forensics
-- 💞️ I’m looking to collaborate on cloud native project (Python or JavaScript)
-- 📫 Reach me on +254703 793 386 or at wanyonyi.d.emanuel@gmail.com

 <!---
 ewanyonyi/ewanyonyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.